American Library Association - Core Competences of Librarianship (2022)

 Music Library Association - Core Competencies and Music Librarians (pdf)

-North American Serials Interest Group (NASIG) - Core Competencies for Electronic Resources Librarians 2013 (word)
+NASIG (formerly North American Serials Interest Group) - NASIG - Core Competencies for Electronic Resources Librarians 2013 (pdf) & NASIG - Core Competencies for Print Serials Management 2015 (pdf)

 Society of American Archivists - Guidelines for a Graduate Program in Archival Studies